realabdulkhaliq/Microsoft-Azure-AI-Fundamentals/Natural_Language_Processing.md

 Intents
 An intent represents the purpose, or goal, expressed in a user's utterance.
 For example, for both of the previously considered utterances, the intent is to turn a device on; so in your CLU application, you might define a TurnOn intent that is related to these utterances.

+### Get started with conversational language understanding in Azure